You can contact us with the problem you are having and we will investigate.

 Charles Bevan was an influential British designer during the late 19th century, primarily active in the 1860s and 1870s.
 He was associated with the Aesthetic Movement and the Gothic Revival style and his work was undeniably influenced by the renowned architect and furniture designer, John Pollard Seddon, who it is suspected he trained under, with strong similarities found in Bevan''s geometric decorations and designs.

-Antique #SA1110497, shown on this page, originates from the victorian Era.
-For historical context, the timeline below highlights the period when it was made:
+Antique SA1110497 shown on this page was made in the Victorian Era.
+For historical context, the timeline below highlights the period when it was created:

 The Victorian Era